qTox/qTox/MAINTAINING.md

   make sure it's up to date with qTox/qTox, then e.g. `./merge-pr.sh 1234`.

-  You don't have to use it, but then you're running into risk of breaking travis build of master & other PRs, since it verifies all commit messages, indlucing merge messages.
+  You don't have to use it, but then you're running into risk of breaking CI build of master & other PRs, since it verifies all commit messages, indlucing merge messages.

   Risk, that can be avoided when one doesn't type manually merge message :wink: